EidorianAvi/EidorianAvi/README.md

 A graduate of the software engineering program at the Flatiron School of Denver.
 I'm currently working on refining and expanding my skill-sets involving frameworks such as React, Vue.js, and Flutter.
 I'm always looking to connect and converse on all things code.

-Skills: VUE JS / REACT / JS / HTML / CSS / Flutter / Ruby / Rails/ Node.js/ Express.js/ MongoDB/ Firebase
+Skills: Vue.js / React.js / JavaScript / HTML / CSS / Flutter / Ruby / Rails / Node.js / Express.js / MongoDB / Firebase

 - 🔭 I’m currently working on building a MERN application.
 - 🌱 I’m currently learning Node.js.